withersm/readout/README.md

 ### host
 This contains all notebooks and python files that will run on a host computer such as a server.

 * host/kidpy.py
     This is the main tui based control of the KIDPY firmware on the rfsoc.
 This connects to the redis server and publishes data as a means to control the rfsoc.

-Data streams taken shall use the HDF5 file standard.
+* host/udpcap.py
+    data is captured and saved here from the ethernet port on the readout server.
+This library features two main user functions of note.
+Short Data Capture and Long Data Capture.
+The short data capture runs on a single core processor however the long data capture requires a multicore processor.

+* host/generalConfig.conf
+    Settings are stored here such as redis server configuration, data save path, etc.
+    **Note that this assumed there is a folder in the root directory named 'data' and has it's permissions set to allow read/write from all users**

 ### rfsoc
 This contains all notebooks and python files which will run on the RFSOC